Education during wartime

 It is a sanctuary from the horrors of war that the children experience each day.

-Schools provide children with an educational environment, a safe space, the opportunity to learn, and the chance to education.
+Schools provide children with an educational environment, a safe space, the opportunity to learn, and the chance to educate.
 It gives them skills that they can use later in life, skills they can use when looking for a job, improving their lives, or having access to other opportunities.
 And if one of these children is lucky enough, the school will be their ticket out of poverty into prosperity.

 Education is a tool that could help people in a conflict area.
 It can provide them with tools to work with and the skills they need to build better lives for themselves.